Prompting for More Effective Learning

 Prompting increases success

 Prompting is a technique that makes learning much easier for children with autism.
-It works well for just about any subject or skill you are teaching to your child.
+It works well for just about any subject or skill you are teaching.

 My son often needs this kind of help.
 Sometimes he needs a hint, cue, or reminder to action.
 For example, if he becomes distracted when I want him to tie his shoes, a little tap on his arm is often all he needs to get him going again.